Alejandro-sin/Alejandro-sin/README.md

 * [Particles](https://github.com/Alejandro-sin/Particles): Particles are a working progress for learning JavaScript, processing, and more about design through programming.
 It contains lectures, excersises, an experimental patterns inspired by nature and related scientific concepts.

+* [SPA Rick and Morty](): This is a single web aplication that allow to the users to interact with the API of rick and morty, cheking a card of the characters and look into the world of the popular animated series